bilaltas/CodeKit-Free/README.md

 	Custom Fonts Feature (PRO FEATURE!):
 	- Ability to upload new fonts from the plugin

-	Debugger Tool (PRO FEATURE!):
-	- New Setting: Activate the debugger for an user?

-	Emmet (PRO FEATURE!):
+	Revisions Feature (PRO FEATURE!):
-	- New Setting: Activate the emmet!
+	- New Setting: How many revisions should be stored?
+(10)

-	PRO FEATURES(?):
+	ALL PRO FEATURES:
 	- SASS
 	- Emmet
 	- Responsivity Tool
-	- Debugger Tool
 	- Revisions
 	- Custom Fonts
-	- New Themes
 	- Codes by URL/Page

-	Known Bugs:
-	- Saving... timeout!?